rancher/docs/content/rancher/v2.x/en/installation/air-gap-high-availability/prepare-private-registry/_index.md

     | `rancher-save-images.sh` | This script pulls all the images in the `rancher-images.txt` from Docker Hub and saves all of the images as `rancher-images.tar.gz`. |
     | `rancher-load-images.sh` | This script loads images from the `rancher-images.tar.gz` file and pushes them to your private registry. |

-3. Combine the 3 three files above into a file named `rancher-images.txt`.
+3. Use the three files above to populate `rancher-images.txt` with the images needed for installation.

     1. Make `rancher-save-images.sh` an executable.